robsel118/RobertSeligmann/README.md

 ### Editing Content

 All the content in the project can be changed by editing the MD files located in the `content` folder.
-For your purpose, you should only need to edit the files the following folders:

- 	.
-    ├── content
-      ├── intro
-      └── about

 ### Adding New Content